-- $\P3 \cdot \text{Let me comment on this proposal:}$ - The proposal by Andréka et al. (2018) reads nicely, but they have not yet proved that their unbounded fleet could achieve, at least theoretically, a $P{\infty} > 0$. - It is out of the scope of Shagrir & Pitowsky's hyper-machine HM, because T_B (our computer C) is a standard computer, which is then bounded, and therefore it is not an unbounded system, as the unbounded fleet of robots is. - And, of course, Andréka et al. will also need an unbounded budget to feed their ever burgeoning fleet of more and more robots.
-At some point in time, this will collapse.
+- ¶3 · This proposal by Andréka et al. (2018) deserves some comments: - The proposal reads nicely, but they have not yet proved that their unbounded fleet could achieve, at least theoretically, a $P{\infty} > 0$. - It is out of the scope of Shagrir & Pitowsky's hyper-machine HM, because T_B (our computer C) is a standard computer, which is then bounded, and therefore it is not an unbounded system, as the unbounded fleet of robots is. - And, of course, Andréka et al. will also need an unbounded budget to feed their ever burgeoning fleet of more and more new robots.
+In the case of infinite computations, at some point in time, their plan will necessarily collapse.